 - 100-level courses and/or Historical Methods, when dealing with content that involves issues of race, will incorporate antiracist analysis and goals as part of achieving the learning outcomes for the major.
 Specifically, History majors will:

 - be able to identify systemic manifestations of racism as a part of acquiring “a basic knowledge of global history and broad geographical content.”

 - be directed toward sources that exemplify antiracism or will engage in discussion about an antiracist approach to sources as a part of “the ability to analyze and contextualize primary sources.”
 This will also encourage majors to see how doing great work will enable them to “engage the complex questions of our time through effective leadership and socially responsible citizenship,” as expressed by Gettysburg College’s mission statement.

-- Courses that examine United States history in part or whole will operate with an understanding of racism as systemic and normalized through the development and implementation of policies, rather than a focus on individual instances of racist activity.
+- Courses that examine United States history in part or whole will operate with an understanding of racism as systemic and standardized through the development and implementation of policies, rather than a primary focus on individual instances of racist activity.

-- History majors will be encouraged not simply to be ‘nonracist’ but to be antiracist.
-Therefore, they will engage in close analysis and rigorous criticism of policies and practices that continue to significantly disadvantage Black, Brown and Native American people, while creating and protecting advantage for White people in economic, legal, health and political systems and practices.
+- History majors will be encouraged to consider the value of going beyond simply being ‘nonracist,’ and to instead be antiracist.
+Therefore, they will engage in close analysis and rigorous critical thinking regarding policies and practices that continue to significantly disadvantage Black, Brown and Indigenous people, while creating and protecting advantage for White people in economic, legal, health and political systems and practices.

 Gettysburg College Mission Statement